tgallacher/dotfiles/README.md

 git clone git@github.com:tgallacher/dotfiles.git
 ```

+Create new workspaces -- min 5.

+Open keyboard shortcuts and under "Misson Control" enable the shortcuts for switching to each workspace using `<C-<number>>`.

+Under "Spotlight" disable (or remap) the keyboard shortcuts for Spotlight.

 ## Bootstrap using nix

 > Note: The following steps require a suitable Nix config to exist (`inputs.nix-darwin.lib.darwinSystem`) for a given host (e.g. `m1pro=import ...`).